openchoreo/openchoreo.github.io/docs/reference/api/platform/componenttype.md

 | `oc_hash(string)` | Generate 8-character FNV-32a hash from input string |
 | `oc_merge(map1, map2, ...)` | Shallow merge maps (later maps override earlier ones) |
 | `oc_omit()` | Remove field/key from output when used in conditional expressions |

+For a comprehensive guide to configuration helper functions, see the [Configuration Helpers](../../cel/configuration-helpers.md).

 ## Examples